All Episodes

 I was thinking about this last night.

-I was looking at all this coverage, the hurricane and how people reacted to what I said yesterday.
+I was looking at all this coverage, the hurricane, and how people reacted to what I said yesterday.

-And I don't think it's biased.
+And I don't think it's bias.

-I think now that the media exists to defend the state.
+I think now that the media exists to defend the state, the media exists to defend the regime.

 It used to be that the media was suspicious and doubtful.

-But what that meant was that people who were more powerful the rest of us are going to get special attention and special accountability because they had so much power because we had elected them, and they have that much power, so they were going to be watched and they were going to be analyzed.
+What that meant was that people who were more powerful than the rest of us are going to get special attention and special accountability because they had so much power, because we had elected them.

 It stopped happening.